 Purchasing Cooperatives are a type of cooperative arrangement to agree to aggregate deman to get lower prices from selected suppliers.
 It is often used by government agencies to reduce costs of procurement.
 Purchasing Cooperatives are used most frequently by governmental entities, since they are required to follow laws requiring competitive bidding above certain thresholds.
 Counties, municipalities, schools, colleges and universities in the majority of states can sign an agreement or contract that allows them to legally use a contract that was procured by another governmental entity.
 This form of procurement is not currently allowed under public works law; this is only applicable to competitive bid law.

-The folllowing are some approved purchasing cooperatives.
-To use an approved purchasing cooperative click the link below:
+To use an approved purchasing cooperative by the Department of Examiners of Public Accounts click the links below:

 Note: Alabama Code 16-13B-2 states that purchases of goods made as part of any purchasing cooperative should meet all the following citeria: approved by Department of Examiners of Public Accounts, not at the same time available on the state purchasing program or avaialble at a price equal to or less than that on the state purchasing program, and purchased through a participating Alabama vendor holding and Alabama business license.
 Contracts entered into in violation of this chapter shall be void, and anyone who violates this chapter shall be guilty of class C felony.